Paddywelch117/Banner-Grabber/README.md

 ## Banner-Grabber

-A basic Python Banner grabbing script to find Open Ports of any hosts and grab banners of services available on different ports.
+A basic Python banner grabbing script to find Open Ports of any hosts and grab banners of services available on different ports.

 ## Key Features & Benefits